9. RELATED PARTY TRANSACTIONS

-The Company leases an office building and equipment from Areth, LLC (“Areth”) pursuant to a shared services agreement on a month-to-month basis of which terms had been amended by the Company’s Board of Directors in June 2016.
+The Company leases an office building and equipment from Areth, LLC (“Areth”) pursuant to a shared services agreement on a month-to-month basis of which terms were amended by the Company’s Board of Directors in June 2016.
+Rent expense amounted to $48,000 for the three months ended September 30, 2017 and 2016, and $144,000 for the nine months ended September 30, 2017 and 2016.
+Areth is a company controlled by Dr. Jerrold B. Grossman, the Company’s Vice Chairman, and Adam S. Grossman, the Company’s President and Chief Executive Officer, and the Company pays Areth monthly fees for the use of such office space and for other information technology, general warehousing and administrative services.
 Effective October 1, 2017, monthly rent on this facility was reduced to $10,000.
-Rent expense amounted to $30,000 and $48,000 for the three months ended March 31, 2018 and 2017, respectively.
-Areth is a company controlled by Dr. Jerrold B. Grossman, the Company’s Vice Chairman, and Adam S. Grossman, the Company’s President and Chief Executive Officer.
-The Company pays Areth monthly fees for the use of such office space and for other information technology, general warehousing and administrative services.
-The Company also reimburses Areth for office and building related (common area) expenses, equipment and certain other operational expenses, which were not material to the consolidated financial statements for the three months ended March 31, 2018 and 2017.
+The Company also reimburses Areth for office and building related (common area) expenses, equipment and certain other operational expenses, which have not been material to the condensed consolidated financial statements for the nine months ended September 30, 2017 and 2016.

 Biotest is the Company’s largest customer for the sale of normal source plasma.
-Plasma sales to Biotest for the three months ended March 31, 2018 and 2017 were $2.3 million and $2.1 million, respectively.
-Accounts receivable includes $0.7 million and $1.2 million due from Biotest as of March 31, 2018 and December 31, 2017, respectively.
-Additionally, Biotest is a supplier of plasma to ADMA, with the Company purchasing $0.7 million and $0.2 million of plasma in the three months ended March 31, 2018 and 2017, respectively.
-Included in accounts payable is $0.1 million due to Biotest as of March 31, 2018 and December 31, 2017.
+Plasma sales to Biotest for the three and nine months ended September 30, 2017 were $2.8 million and $7.3 million, respectively.
+Plasma sales to Biotest for the three and nine months ended September 30, 2016 were $2.3 million and $6.1 million, respectively.
+Accounts receivable includes $0.9 million and $1.0 million due from Biotest as of September 30, 2017 and December 31, 2016, respectively.
+Additionally, Biotest is a supplier of plasma to ADMA, with the Company purchasing approximately $1.7 million and $1.2 million of plasma in the nine months ended September 30, 2017 and 2016, respectively.
+Included in accounts payable is $1.4 million and approximately $82,000 due to Biotest as of September 30, 2017 and December 31, 2016, respectively.
 The following table summarizes the related party balances with Biotest:

 In connection with the acquisition of the Biotest Assets, the Company entered into a Transition Services Agreement with BPC pursuant to which each of the Company and BPC agreed to provide transition services to the other party, including services related to finance, human resources, information technologies, leasing of equipment and clinical and regulatory services for a period of up to 24 months after the June 6, 2017 closing date, as well as agreements to lease certain laboratory space within the Boca Facility to BPC for a period of up to 24 months after the closing date of the acquisition transaction.
-As of March 31, 2018 and December 31, 2017, $0.4 million and $0.3 million, respectively, was payable by the Company to BPC for services rendered and expenses incurred on behalf of the Company related to these agreements.
-This amount is reflected in accrued expenses in the accompanying consolidated balance sheets.
+As of September 30, 2017, $0.2 million was payable by the Company to BPC for services rendered and expenses incurred on behalf of the Company related to these agreements.
+This amount is reflected in accrued expenses in the accompanying consolidated balance sheet.

 No definition available.